What Does Dandelion Flower Mean and Symbolise?

 What does a White Dandelion Flower Mean?

-What does a Yellow Dandelion Blossom Symbolize?
+What does a Bright Yellow Dandelion Flower Symbolize?

-Like all dainty composite flowers from the Aster family, a yellow flower can only mean one thing.
-A yellow Taraxacum flower is symbolic of nothing but your genuine happiness.
+Like all the bright yellow flowers from the Aster family, yellow dandelions can only mean one thing.
+A bright yellow flower blazing like the sun.

 What does an Orange Dandelion Floret Indicate?

-Orange Dandelions have a very special meaning.
+Orange dandelions have a very special meaning.
 Usually, such flowers indicate flirtatious behavior for adults.
 But for children and innocent hearts, this flower means playfulness and high energy.

 What does a Pink Dandelion Blossom Represent?

-Taraxacum flowers with pink petals often represent sweet affections and pure emotions.
+Dandelion flowers with pink petals often represent sweet affections and pure emotions.
 Similarly, these blossoms stand for the faithfulness of friends with one another and the loyalty in love of partners.

 What is the Cultural Significance of a Dandelion Flower?

-Taraxacum blossoms have a strong cultural foundation in some Asian countries and the Mediterranean.
-In Persia, the Dandelion was referred to as a bitter herb referring to the aftertaste of the edible leaves.
+In Persia, the dandelion was referred to as a bitter herb referring to the aftertaste of the edible leaves.
 Meanwhile, the Chinese called it the Pu Gong Ying or the Earth Nail because of its long taproot.

 Both cultures were very fond of its medicinal properties.
 As early as 900 C.E, Persians began using these flowers for medicinal purposes.
 Traditional Chinese herbalists not only used it for medicine but also as an essential ingredient for cooking.